Gypsy and Traveller Information

 What can the police do?

 The police will visit all sites reported to the.
 In certain circumstances (for example, where the Gypsies/Travellers have with them six or more vehicles), officer may use powers under Section 61 of the Criminal Justice and Public Order Act 1994.
-These powers will only be used in situations of serious criminality or public disorder not capable of being addressed by normal criminal legislation and in which the trespassory occupation of the land is a relevant factor.
+These powers will only be used in situations of serious criminality or public disorder not capable of being addressed by normal criminal legislation and in which the occupation of the land by way of trespass is a relevant factor.

 The police are bound by the Human Rights Act and may be constrained to avoid using section 61 in circumstances where it would preclude welfare considerations from being applied by the civil courts.